PX4/PX4-user_guide/en/peripherals/serial_configuration.md

 # Serial Port Configuration

-Most serial (UART) ports on a Pixhawk board can be fully configured via parameters (exceptions are ports that are used for a very specific purpose, e.g. RC input).
+Most serial (UART) ports on a Pixhawk board can be fully configured via parameters (exceptions are ports that are used for a very specific purpose like RC input, or which are not configurable like `SERIAL 5`).

 The configuration makes it easy to (for example):
 - change the baudrate on a port.